liammclennan/withouttheloop/contents/articles/2018-01-03-react-3-data-out/index.md

 render();
 ```

 Note that I had to move the call to `ReactDOM.render` into a function and call that function after updating the value of `day`.
-This is because React does not automatically now that its model data has changed and it needs to re-render.
+This is because React does not automatically know that its model data has changed and it needs to re-render.

 Summary
 =======